Home Majors Missionary Studies

-Missionary Studies Degree
+Missionary Studies

 Students study the theology, history, and practice of religious mission work, including cross-cultural communication, community development, and global outreach strategies.
 Graduates typically pursue careers in international missionary organizations, humanitarian aid agencies, church planting, community development nonprofits, and intercultural training.
 This major prepares students for service-oriented careers that combine faith with cross-cultural skills.

-What Missionary Studies Graduates Do
+What Missionary Studies graduates do

 Your degree prepares you for roles centered on faith-based outreach and education, often in administrative leadership.
 The most common path is becoming a director of religious activities.
 In this role, your days are spent less on direct missionary work and more on managing the operations behind it: you’ll coordinate community programs, recruit and train volunteers, oversee budgets, and develop educational curricula for a church or non-profit.
 Other graduates find hands-on roles as religious workers, focusing on youth ministry or campus outreach.
 A smaller number pursue an academic track as postsecondary teachers, researching and teaching missiology at the college level.